 The following flow chart outlines the Health and PE course options at La Center High School.
 Although not a requirement, it is strongly recommended that students take health and PE their 9th grade year.
-For PE, students can choose from General PE 9 or Sports Development 9 or Sports Development for Women.
+For PE, students can choose from General PE 9 or Sports Development 9.
 For grades 10-12 students have a variety of personalized options.
 Students need a .5 credit of Health and 1.5 credits of PE for a total of 2 years to graduate from high school.